Frequent Questions

 There are two components to your preparation:

-1. Required: Maintain a regular asana practice (5 - 7 days per week) for at least 6 months prior to the program.
+1. Required: Maintain a regular asana practice (at least 3–4 days per week) for at least 6 months prior to the program (If you have other qualifications that might make this program suitable for you, you can explain on your application form).
 Without this, it would be premature to consider teaching.
 Besides, although the program's asanas are not overly demanding, you'll be doing a lot of them.
 That, plus a full overall schedule, means that it's important to be prepared physically.

 2. Strongly recommended: Read parts of The Art and Science of Raja Yoga (formerly 14 Steps to Higher Awareness) by Swami Kriyananda.
-If you don't already have it, this required text can be purchased from our online boutique.
 Note: Even if you're unable to complete the pre-program reading, you're still welcome to attend, but the training will be much easier and beneficial for you if you do this reading in advance.

 We also recommend that you arrive well rested.
 Ananda Yoga Teacher Training is a powerful experience, and it will be much deeper if you don't spend the first few days recovering from what you did before.